MICHEL MARTIN, HOST:

 MARTIN: You're 6 foot.
 So it couldn't be about your height, so...

 DAWIDOFF: No, but it's a fairly conformist environment.
 And, you know, it's an SUV environment.
 I drive a Mini Cooper.
 You know, it's a - I would sometimes go off and exercise when I had free time.
 And I'd go running, and I'd wear a purple headband; and nobody could believe that.
 And, I mean, these were the - I would eat beet salads at lunchtime, and this was remarked on.
 And I thought it was, on one level, pretty hilarious that these, what I considered, very trivial and small things - that people were picking them up and teasing me for.
 But it was also very...

 MARTIN: So did they call you beet boy, something like that?

 DAWIDOFF: They did not call me beet boy.
-I walked into a quarterbacks' meeting one day, and they said, hookworm.
-And I said, hookworm?
-They said, bookworm.
-You know, I write books.
-And then they immediately changed that to worm.
-And nobody would like to be called worm.
-And I disliked it.
-Although, I also knew that this was something that - you know, I sat in with the quarterbacks every morning - and I also knew that if I was going to sit there and watch them lose, I should, you know, have to take something.
+(Laughter) I walked into a quarterbacks' meeting one day, and they said, Hookworm!
+And I said, Hookworm?
+They said, Bookworm! - you know, I write books.
+And then they immediately changed that to Worm.
+And nobody would like to be called Worm.
+And I disliked it, although I also knew that this was something that - you know, I sat in with the quarterbacks every morning - and I also knew that if I was going to sit there and watch them lose, I should, you know, have to take something.
 And that seemed about right to me.
 And, you know, and I also knew that they wanted to see if I could handle a little bit of teasing.

 MARTIN: Or just 'cause I was born in Brooklyn.